 and watch a mug of root beer froth.

-I'd feel the words collect the mood,the taste and feel of tempting food
+the taste and feel of tempting food

 popped in the mouth and slowly chewed,